-Prescription drugs that are not listed on the Wellmark Blue Rx Value Plus Drug List are not covered.
-However, you may submit an exception request for coverage of a nonformulary drug (i.e., a drug that is not included on the Wellmark Blue Rx Value Plus Drug List).
-The form is available at Wellmark.com/provider/resources/forms or by calling the Customer Service number on your ID card.
-Your prescribing physician or other provider must provide a clinical justification supporting the need for the non-formulary drug to treat your condition.
+Non-Formulary Drugs are prescription drugs that the Wellmark P&T Committee has reviewed, evaluated, and approved but that are not listed on the Wellmark Blue Rx Value Plus Drug List.
+Generally, Non-Formulary Drugs are not covered.
+However, you may submit an exception request for coverage of a Non-Formulary Drug.

+The form is available at

+Wellmark.com/provider/resources/forms or by calling the Customer Service number on your ID card.
+Your prescribing physician or other provider must provide a clinical justification supporting the need for the Non-Formulary Drug to treat your condition.
 The provider should include a statement that:

-- All covered formulary drugs on any tier have been ineffective; or - All covered formulary drugs on any tier will be ineffective; or - All covered formulary drugs on any tier would not be as effective as the nonformulary drug; or - All covered formulary drugs would have adverse effects.
+- All covered formulary drugs on any tier have been ineffective; or - All covered formulary drugs on any tier will be ineffective; or

+- All covered formulary drugs on any tier would not be as effective as the Non-Formulary Drug; or - All covered formulary drugs would have adverse effects.

 Wellmark will respond within 72 hours of receiving the Exception Request for Non-Formulary Prescription Drugs form.
 For expedited requests, Wellmark will respond within 24 hours.

 In the event Wellmark denies your exception request, you and your provider will be sent additional information regarding your ability to request an independent review of our decision.
 If the independent reviewer approves your exception request, we will treat the drug as a covered benefit for the duration of your prescription.
-You will be responsible for out-of-pocket costs (for example: deductible, copay, or coinsurance, if applicable) as if the non-formulary drug is on the highest tier of the Wellmark Blue Rx Value Plus Drug List.
+You will be responsible for out-of-pocket costs (for example: deductible, copay, or coinsurance, if applicable) as if the Non-Formulary Drug is on the highest tier of the Wellmark Blue Rx Value Plus Drug List.
 Amounts you pay will be counted toward any applicable out-ofpocket maximums.
 If the independent reviewer upholds Wellmark's denial of your exception request, the drug will not be covered, and this decision will not be considered an adverse benefit determination, and will not be eligible for further appeals.
 You may choose to purchase the drug at your own expense.

-The Exception Request for Non-Formulary Prescription Drugs process is only available for FDA-approved prescription drugs that are not on the Wellmark Blue Rx Value Plus Drug List.
-It is not available for items that are specifically excluded under your benefits, such as cosmetic drugs, convenience packaging, non-FDA approved drugs, drugs not approved to be covered by Wellmark's P&T Committee, infused drugs, most over-the-counter medications. nutritional, vitamin and dietary supplements, or antigen therapy.
+The Exception Request for Non-Formulary Prescription Drugs process is only available for FDA-approved prescription drugs that have been reviewed, evaluated, and approved by the Wellmark P&T Committee, but are not on the Wellmark Blue Rx Value Plus Drug List.
+It is not available for items that are specifically excluded under your benefits, such as cosmetic drugs, convenience packaging, non-FDA approved drugs, drugs not approved to be covered by Wellmark's P&T Committee, infused drugs, most over-the-counter medications, nutritional, vitamin and dietary supplements, or antigen therapy.
 The preceding list of excluded items is illustrative only and is not a complete list of items that are not eligible for the process.